codecheyra/COL331_lab1_Primitive_Mouse_Support_in_xv6/README.md

 5) `-w 5`: Changes scheduling window size to 5 (for some scheduling policies).

 You are encouraged to go through disk.py code and explore the implementation furthur.
 You should now have a basic idea of how the simulator works.
 The questions provided along with this lab, will explore some of the different options, to better help you build a model of how a disk really works.
 The link to the original README can be found [here](https://github.com/remzi-arpacidusseau/ostep-homework/blob/master/file-disks/README.md).

-## Deliverables

-You should use the provided disk simulator and answer the questions on [Moodle](https://moodle.iitd.ac.in/mod/quiz/view.php?id=112812).
-Note that you will have only one attempt which can be submitted before the deadline.
-You can start the attempt to check the questions and continue the attempt to answer them at a later point of time before the deadline. **Answers can not be modified and no re-attempts are allowed once this part is submitted**.
-So, submit this part only when you are completely sure.

-# Logistics

-- **Submission Deadline:** The final date for submitting your lab is February 3, 2024, at 11:59 PM.
-- **Part-A Grading:** Part-A of the lab carries a total of 25 marks, contributing 5% to the overall course grade.
-- **Part-B Grading:** Part-B of the lab is worth 4 marks and accounts for 1% of the total course grade.